ColeJohnson99/Node.js-and-MySQL-assignment/README.md

     -Installed npm module "console.table", allowing you to log a table of database content in the console.

     -Inquirer used to create in-console prompts.

+    -Included in Repo is bamazon-sql-setup.sql to show code used in workbench to format database table.